ManlyMarco/KK-HF_Patch/README.md

 - [Illusion Soft discord server](https://discord.gg/F3bDEFE)

 ### General FAQ / Notes
+- Koikatu and Koikatsu Party (KK/KKP) are 2 versions of the same game and both work with the KK HF Patch.
+Koikatsu Sunshine (KKS) is a completely separate sequel that works with the KKS HF Patch (this distinction is important!).
 - You can configure many plugins by Pressing F1 and then "Plugin settings".
 You can also see most of the plugin hotkeys in this menu (and change them).
 - You only need to install the latest version of the patch.
 If you installed a previous version you don't have to do anything, just install the latest version as normal.
-- Installing HF Patch will add free updates for Koikatu, which contain Studio (separate exe file).
+- Installing HF Patch will add free updates, which contain Studio (separate exe file).
 For many people this is the only mode they use (apart from character maker to make characters for use in studio), so it is highly recommended that you check it out.
-All of Koikatu HF Patch preview images were made in studio.
+All of Koikatu and Koikatsu Sunshine HF Patch preview images were made in studio.
 You can see other people's creations and download their studio scenes from the Discord server and various card sharing boorus.
 - HF Patch does not contain the full game, paid expansions or any other pirated content.
 The full game needs to be already installed for the patch to work.
 If you want to use the VR module, also install it before patching!
 All paid DLC are optional and not required, you can skip them and the patch will still work fine (some features might be disabled/unavailable).
 - You can install HF Patch over almost any game install and have it work perfectly, and you can run it again to enable/disable some plugins.
 This patch will automatically fix many broken game/mod installs and common issues.
 Just make sure to let it remove all old mods when asked.
 - It's recommended to install all content mods if you plan to download character cards - they are required by many cards and scenes.
 If you find a card that is showing mod missing warnings try updating Sideloader Modpacks.
 This can be done with [KK Manager](https://github.com/IllusionMods/KKManager).